 Auto mode VPC networks create a subnet route for the primary IP ranges of each of their automatically created subnets.
 You can delete these subnets only if you convert the auto mode VPC network to custom mode.

 You cannot delete a subnet route unless you modify or delete the subnet:

 When you remove a secondary range from a subnet, the subnet route for that secondary range is deleted automatically.

 When you delete a subnet, all subnet routes for both primary and secondary ranges are deleted automatically.
 You cannot delete the subnet route for the subnet's primary range in any other way.

-When networks are connected using VPC Network Peering, subnet routes from one network are imported into the other network, and vice versa.
+When networks are connected by using VPC Network Peering, subnet routes from one network are imported into the other network, and vice versa.
 Thus, all primary and secondary subnet IP ranges must be unique.

 - Subnet routes for subnets in peered networks cannot be removed unless you break the peering relationship.
 When you break the peering relationship, all imported subnet routes from the other network are automatically removed.

-Custom routes are either static routes you create manually or dynamic routes maintained automatically by one or more of your Cloud Routers.
+Custom routes are either static routes that you create manually or dynamic routes maintained automatically by one or more of your Cloud Routers.